 – International Boxing Hall-of-Fame (Inducted In 2003)

-SIGNATURE MOMENT – A TALE OF 2 CAREERS WRAPPED INTO 1…
+SIGNATURE MOMENT – TWO CAREERS WRAPPED INTO ONE…